gamerYazilimci67/NomTex/nextupdate.md

 # **What will happen in NomTex 1.7?**

 ## 1. Save As
-   You will save as files.
+   Save as function will be added.

 ## 2. Terminal Commands